Last Updated on June 4, 2020 by Christine Kaaloa

 It’s like being at the head of a roller coaster ride.
 My blood is racing.
 This reality is unscripted, un-rehearsed and everything is coming at me quickly.
 Everything around me is foreign in feeling, new, exciting, scary.
 I don’t know if I want to scream, shout, laugh or cry.
 When you’re on your own for the first time in a country like India and you don’t have all the conveniences of safe glass bubble partitions protecting you from the outside world, what do you do?

-Contents for Crash Course Lessons for First-time Solo Traveling in India
+9 Lessons for my Solo Traveling in India

 What are some crash course lessons for solo traveling in India, you may ask?
 Well, here’s a few that I learned…